DuolaD/HoYoShade/README.md

 It should be noted that the performance of the RTX 3050 is between the minimum and recommended requirements.
 RTX 3050 = GTX 1660S + RTX + DLSS3.

-## Readme.md update log
-- 2023/07/02

-*Fixed Markdown syntax errors in all language versions of ReadMe.md files.
-*Used ChatGPT and Grammarly to correct translation and grammar errors in the English version of ReadMe.md file (thanks to OpenAI).
-*Added Readme.md update log, mod update log, and sponsorship details.

-## Mod update log
-- 2023/07/02 Update to V1.1.0 Stable
-*Major update: This version includes the RTGI ray tracing pack that I purchased at my own expense.
-In other words, V1.1.0 now supports ray tracing!
-*Added more Reshade presets for gameplay.
-*Changed the .ps1 startup method in V1.0.0 to use a .bat file to start the injection program.
-*Fixed the issue of not being able to start the injection program due to the inability to change Powershell group policies on OEM computers.

-- 2023/07/09 Update to V1.1.1 Stable
-*Updated the tutorial, added some common questions, and changed the usage of the current version of the injector.

-- 2023/07/11 Update to V1.2.0 Stable
-*Major update: Spent two and a half days coding from scratch, providing a one-stop solution for injections, mod updates, and issue resolutions~
-*Major update: Added support for Genshin Impact [Epic Games Launcher] and Honkai : Star Rail [Epic Games Launcher].
-*Major update: Removed tedious configuration process and tutorial.
-The mod will automatically configure on the first launch, ready to use.
-*Fixed an issue in previous versions where an error would occur when using the Dehaze.fx texture pack.
-*Added a ScreenShot folder.
-Press the PrtSc key on your keyboard (located in different places on different keyboards), and the mod will take a screenshot in the ScreenShot folder located in the mod's root directory.

 ## Donate Me
 If you can use WeChat Pay, you can scan this QR code to sponsor me.